Carlo Ratti

-Carlo Ratti (born 1971 in Turin, Italy) is an Italian architect, engineer, inventor, educator and activist.
-He is a professor at the Massachusetts Institute of Technology where he directs the MIT Senseable City Lab, a research group that explores how new technologies are changing the way we understand, design and ultimately live in cities.
-Ratti is also a founding partner of the international design and innovation office CRA-Carlo Ratti Associati, which he established in 2004 in Torino, Italy, and now has a branch in New York City, United States.
+Carlo Ratti (born 1971 in Turin, Italy) is an Italian architect, engineer, inventor and author.
+He is a professor of the practice at the Massachusetts Institute of Technology where he directs the MIT Senseable City Lab.
+Ratti is also a founding partner of CRA-Carlo Ratti Associati, an international design and innovation firm with locations in Turin, New York and London.

+Additionally, he holds positions as Distinguished Professor in the Department of Architecture, Built Environment and Construction Engineering at the Politecnico di Milano and Honorary Professor at TTPU Tashkent.

 Ratti was named one of the "50 most influential designers in America" by Fast Company and highlighted in Wired magazine's "Smart List: 50 people who will change the world".
 Ratti has been featured in Esquire magazine's "Best & Brightest" list and in Thames & Hudson's selection of "60: Innovators Shaping our Creative Future".
 Blueprint magazine included him as one of the "25 People Who Will Change Architecture and Design", Forbes listed him as one of the "Names You Need To Know".

-Early life and education
+In December 2023, Carlo Ratti was appointed by outgoing president Roberto Cicutto as curator of the 19th Venice Biennale of Architecture, opening in 2025.

+Education and early career

-Ratti graduated from both the École Nationale des Ponts et Chaussées in Paris, France, and the Politecnico di Torino in Italy.
-He later earned his MPhil and PhD degrees from the Martin Centre at the University of Cambridge, UK.
-In 2000 he moved to the Massachusetts Institute of Technology (MIT) as a Fulbright fellow, working with Hiroshi Ishii at the MIT Media Lab.
+Carlo Ratti graduated from the École Nationale des Ponts et Chaussées in Paris, France, and the Politecnico di Torino in Italy.
+He earned his MPhil and PhD degrees from the Martin Centre at the University of Cambridge, UK.

+In 2000, he moved to the Massachusetts Institute of Technology (MIT) as a Fulbright scholar, working with Hiroshi Ishii at the MIT Media Lab.